 “… ear-piercing silence“

-Just those two words and you can feel the anxiety pulsing in the situation.
+Just those few words and you can feel the anxiety pulsing in the situation.

 ‘The Jracon’s Burden‘ adopts an angle of magical realism by combining supernatural elements with biological understanding of nature and living organisms which, I understand, might not sound interesting to many.
 Especially to those who’d rather not have anything to do with biology.

 I have known people who are put off by the mere mention of the words ‘xylem’ and ‘phloem’.
 But do not let that deter you from reading this incredible example of story telling.